YasminAwad/Text2BPMN/README.md

 ### Rejected Approaches

-**Preprocessing step**

-I kept the validation report reasoning about the process description in the first LLM request—the one generating the JSON—because it's the only point where the model has full access to both the user’s description and its own reasoning for creating the BPMN.

-**Preprocessing step**
+- **Preprocessing step**
   Attempted to have the LLM reformulate the process description for clarity.
 This degraded results rather than improving them.
 I discarded multi-step preprocessing approaches.

-**Iterative refinement**
+- **Iterative refinement**
   Asking the LLM to review and fix its own XML output did not yield improvements.

-**Parameter tuning**
+- **Parameter tuning**
   Changing temperature or other parameters had minimal impact, so I used a single, fixed LLM configuration for all requests.

 ## Evaluation (how I checked quality)